MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/configuration/mixed-reality-configuration-guide.md

 /// <summary>
 /// Sample MonoBehaviour that will run before the MixedRealityToolkit object, and change
-/// the profile, so that when the MRTK initializes it uses the profile specified below
+/// the profile, so that when MRTK initializes it uses the profile specified below
 /// rather than the one that is saved in its scene.
 /// </summary>
 /// <remarks>